Kaisbn/rjv/subjects/subject.rst

         "biomassEarned" : 42,       // Biomass earned by the action
-        "status" : "alive",         // Can be "alive" or "dead" "causeOfDeath" : "",        // Can be "release", "tnt" or "lava" "location" : {}             // A Location object.
+        "status" : "alive",         // Can be "alive" or "dead" "causeOfDeath" : "",        // Can be "release", "tnt" or "lava" "location" : {}             // A Location object
     }

 ``playerstatus``